 For example, if you are a retail company, conducting market research can help you identify locations where your store can profit the most.
 If you are planning to buy a business to increase your market share, market research can help you point towards businesses that may be ripe for acquiring.
 Not only that, conducting market research before you launch your business can help you figure out ways to put your best foot forward.

 It guides you towards opportunities where you have the most room to innovate and take risks with the highest return potential.
+For example, if your competition is employing cutting edge tech such as VoIP to get better results, you can also employ the same to improve your customer care and business goals.

 Goal-setting is one of the major parts of running a business – big and small.
 Goals give you directions, help you remain in sight of the bigger picture, and set you on the path of continued success.
 Goals can be of different kinds: short-term, long-term, department-oriented, over-arching, and such.